SaswataH/Motion-Processing-Unit/README.md

 ## Description

 This is a test of a Motion Processing Unit(MPU) - "MPU 6050" module using an ESP-32 microcontroller.
-The current code uses the 3-axis (X , Y , Z) Accelerometer to measure the total acceleration (Linear + Static) on the sensor.
+The current code uses the 3-axis (X , Y , Z) Accelerometer to measure the total acceleration (Linear + Static) on the sensor and 3-axis (x , Y , Z) Gyroscope to measure the total angular velocity.

 When the MPU module is stationary, the accelerometer will read approx. ±1g along the axis aligned with gravity.
 The remaining axes will provide a value close to ±0g.
 This mechanism aids us estimating the orientation of the sensor when it's stationary.